siirila/react-workshop/README.md

 - [Create React App][create-react-app].
 - [Matt Zabriskie][matt] for his [react-workshop][original-repo] upon which this one is based.
 - [KADIRA][kadira] for their [react-storybook][storybook]
+- [React Docs](http://facebook.github.io/react).
+Several examples have been lifted from there.

 ## Setup